 The best preparation for safe bicycle riding is proper training.
 Common resources for training include an experienced rider, parent, or community program.
 Often, however, initial training involves simple instruction from parents on balance and pedaling.

-- Proper supervision of younger riders is a prerequisite.
+Proper supervision of younger riders is a must .
 In fact, it is recommended that younger children ride only in enclosed areas.

 Early investment in safety equipment such as protective clothing and a helmet can prevent a significant number of injuries.
 Proper equipment safety preparation include: